mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

 ---
 layout: default
-title: How to navigate directories efficiently and quickly with bash
+title: How to navigate directories faster with bash
 ---

-# How to navigate directories efficiently and quickly with bash
+# How to navigate directories faster with bash